 For an HIV-negative person who, in the last 72 hours had been:

-blood or potentially infectious fluids from an HIV-positive person (for example, if the condom broke or had unprotected sex)
+1. Had been exposed to blood or potentially infectious fluids (for example, if the condom broke, or had unprotected anal or vaginal sex) from:

 Talk to a doctor about PEP right away.